torsday/notebook/design/bridge.md

-# BRIDGE (object structural pattern)
+# Bridge

+-   object structural pattern

 ## GoF definition (p.
 151):

-> "Decouple abstraction [interface] from its implementation so that the two can vary independently."
+> "Decouple abstraction interface from its implementation so that the two can vary independently."

-This is very similar to the adapter pattern; the chief difference one of
-motivation: the adapter pattern is geared toward making unrelated classes work together through a predictable interface, while the bridge pattern is designed up front to separate implementation and interface into two parallel class hierarchies.
+This is very similar to the [adapter pattern](./adapter.md); the chief difference one of motivation: the adapter pattern is geared toward making unrelated classes work together through a predictable interface, while the bridge pattern is designed up front to separate implementation and interface into two parallel class hierarchies.

 ## Pros:

-* Separates interface from implementation
+-   Separates interface from implementation
-* Implementations are interchangeable
+-   Implementations are interchangeable

 ## Cons:

-* The interface and implementation classes must be tightly coupled.
+-   The interface and implementation classes must be tightly coupled.

 ## Example

-Abstraction [interface]:
+### Abstraction [interface]:

 ```ruby
 class RoboChat